Sneakycloud/Priority-calculator/README.md

 Language
 -----------
-The programming language is c#
+The programming languages used are C# and XAML

 Build system
 -----------